Current Research Interests

 Application Procedure:

 Interested applicants should submit 1) CV, 2) a letter of interest, 3) a research proposal and 4) a one-page summary of their most relevant publication, and 5) contact information for three references to Amin Emad (amin.emad@mcgill.ca).
-If application is for position 1, the subject line of the email should read ''Postdoctoral Application: Regulatory Systems Genomics'', and if it is for position 2 it should read ''Postdoctoral Application: General Computational Biology / AI".
 In the letter of interest, make sure to discuss how your background fits with the requirements of the position.
-The start date can be as early as Oct.
-2020 and positions will remain open until filled.

 Women, Aboriginal persons, persons with disabilities, neurodivergent individuals, ethnic minorities, persons of minority sexual orientation or gender identity, and visible minorities are encouraged to apply.